hippiehunter/dblbook/src/common/variables.md

 ## Groups
-`**This heading is needed now; otherwise the following text would be under the "Named vs Unnamed Records" heading` 'Groups'`...are another type of structured data container that can be used in the data division.
-But groups` allow for nested organization and fixed-size arrays for data hierarchies`****?`.
+`**This heading is needed now; otherwise the following text would be under the "Named vs Unnamed Records" heading` 'Groups' are another type of structured data container that can be used in the data division.
+But groups allow for nested organization and fixed-size arrays of aggregated data types`**?`.
 Although groups are frequently employed as complex data types`[**Because groups are named, they lend themselves to this?
 So why are they named?
 Maybe because historically they were used for this despite the type checking issue.]`, the preferred approach for new code is to use a 'structure'.
 (We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).)
-This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments.`**"arguments" works for "even when" clause, but how about 1st part of sentence?`.
+This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments.`**"arguments" works for "even when" clause, but does it fit with the 1st part of sentence?`.
 Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making structures a safer and more efficient option`**"safer" is understandable, but why are we saying they're "more efficient"? `.

 `**Mention that groups aren't top-level?`

-`**The next four paragraphs apply only to records, so they'd be better placed if they preceded the "Named vs. unnamed" section.
-They could follow that section, but then they'd need their own heading.`
+`**Of the things discussed in this file, the next four paragraphs apply only to records, so they'd be better placed if they preceded the "Named vs. unnamed" section.
+They could instead follow that section, but then they'd need their own heading.`
 Top-level data division records can be declared with different storage specifiers: stack, static, or local.
-These specifiers determine the lifespan and accessibility of all variables and nested groups under them. `**"variables and nested groups" doesn't quite work, I'm thinking, since "nested groups" are variables`
+These specifiers determine the lifespan and accessibility of all variables under them.

-'Stack' variables behave like local variables in most other programming languages.
-They are allocated when the scope they are declared in is entered, and deallocated when that scope is exited. `"Stack" records and the variables they contain behave like...`
+"Stack" records and variables they contain behave like local variables in most other programming languages.
+They are allocated when the scope they are declared in is entered, and deallocated when that scope is exited.

-'Static' variables have a unique characteristic.
+"Static" records and variables they contain have a unique characteristic.
 There's exactly one instance of a static variable across all invocations of its defining routine.
 This behavior is similar to global variables, but with the key difference that the scope of these variables is specifically limited to the routine that defines them.
-Once initialized, they retain their value until the program ends, allowing data to persist between calls.  `"Static" records and the variables they contain have a unique...`
+Once initialized, they retain their value until the program ends, allowing data to persist between calls.

-'Local' variables behave similarly to static variables in that they are shared across all invocations of their defining routine.
+"Local" records and variables they contain behave similarly to static variables in that they are shared across all invocations of their defining routine.
 However, the system might reclaim the memory allocated to local variables if it's running low on memory.
 When this feature was introduced, computers had significantly less RAM, so local variables were a flexible choice for large data structures.
-There is no reason to use them today. `"Local" records and the variables they contain behave...`
+There is no reason to use them today.

 ### COMMON and Global Data Section (GDS)

 Both the COMMON statement and GLOBAL data sections serve to establish shared data areas that are accessible by other routines within a program.
-However, they differ in how they manage`**?` and access `"expose"?` the shared data.
+However, they differ in how they manage`**?` and expose the shared data.

 The COMMON statement, with its two forms, GLOBAL COMMON and EXTERNAL COMMON, is used to define records that are accessible to other routines or the main routine.
 GLOBAL COMMON creates new data space`"...creates a new data area"?`, while EXTERNAL COMMON references data defined in a GLOBAL COMMON statement in another routine.